 West Oakland residents, business owners and city leaders openly refer to their neighborhood as the city dump.
 Although the mounds of trash may not be as prevalent as it once was thirty years ago, illegal dumping is still a large problem.
 Every year, Waste Management, the city’s waste removal company, continues to haul away tons of trash from streets and sidewalks.
 Although the city has a law that fines dumpers $1,000, it’s difficult to enforce.

 Dubbed as America’s worst urban fire since the Great Chicago Fire, Wednesday marks the 19th anniversary of the Oakland firestorm which left 25 people dead, 150 injured and over 3,000 homes destroyed.
 To honor those who fought and those who were lost, the Firestorm Community Mural Project was erected in 1994.
 Located outside the Rockridge BART station, the mural features over 2,000 hand-painted tiles.
-Oakland resident Morgan Jones’ video is a tribute to the mural and the memories.
-Learn more about…
+[This video and timeline are no longer available.]

 “We are here to demand that you go back to the negotiating table.
 We need the officers, but we don’t have the money,” Bishop Frank Pinkard of Mosswood’s Evergreen Missionary Baptist Church said to the committee, while standing with representatives from four other faith-based organizations including the Men of Valor Academy and the Allen Temple Baptist Church.